pravega/pravega/documentation/src/docs/retention.md

 To enable consumption-based retention the following must hold:
    - The Stream must have a retention policy configured.
-   - One or more reader groups reading from the Stream should be subscriber reader groups.
+   - One or more Reader Groups reading from the Stream should be `subscriber` Reader Groups.
-   - The Controller should periodically receive acknowledgement Stream cuts from the subscriber reader groups, indicating their consumption boundary in the Stream.
+   - The Controller should periodically receive acknowledgement Stream cuts from the subscriber Reader Groups, indicating their consumption boundary in the Stream.

 #### Creating a Subscriber Reader Group